Logo created by Anne Zlatow, MS 2020

 The Master of Laboratory Animal Science (MLAS) degree program in the Department of Comparative Medicine is a flexible, one to two-year graduate program designed for students who want to pursue advanced careers in biomedical research, focusing on animal modeling and biomethodology, laboratory animal science, organizational management and facility design, regulatory and compliance, and animal welfare.
 Under our rolling admissions policy, we invite candidates to submit their applications to the Department anytime during the academic year

-The program’s academic courses were designed to build a solid foundation for a successful career in laboratory animal science and biomedical research.
+The program’s academic courses are designed to build a solid foundation for a successful career in laboratory animal science and biomedical research.
 Our graduates find employment in pharma companies, academia or pursue training in Medical or Veterinary schools.
 The program was designed to give students the ability to customize their academic research experience.

-At least 45 units of academic work, all of which must be in courses at or above the 100 level, 36 units of which must be at or above the 200 level.
+At least 45 units of academic work, all of which must be in courses at or above the 100 level.
+36/45 units must be at or above the 200 level.

 Students must complete a master's thesis, which may take the following form: